prashantgarbuja/Auto_tweet/README.md

 - Github Action

 ### Purpose:
-Create a schedule job to generate a random quote and tweet them via Twitter.
+Create a scheduled job to generate a random quote and tweet it via Twitter.
+Visit my [Twitter](https://twitter.com/garbuja_p) for the result.
+(Note: all tweets are auto-generated via API.)

 ### Instruction:
  - Create a Twitter [developer](https://developer.twitter.com/) account (if you don't already have).